MayOkba/Write-A-Data-Science-Blog-Post/README.md

 ## Files List And Description

 - Blog file: it is the final outcome and conclusions any tourist can read, no need to have any background technical knowledge
-- Code File: it is the code i developed to write down my blog, you need to have python backgroud before exploring it
+- Project1 File: it is the code i developed to write down my blog, you need to have python backgroud before exploring it

 ## Results Summary